John Oates: Career

-In March 2010, Oates played with the indie rock band the Bird and the Bee as a surprise guest.
-The show was a medley of the Bird and the Bee songs, as well as classic Hall & Oates.
-The performance was dedicated to H&O bassist T-Bone Wolk who died on February 27, 2010.

 On October 1, 2011, Margo Rey charted at #24 on Billboard's Adult Contemporary Tracks with the song "Let the Rain", which was co-written by Oates.

 On March 11, 2013, Oates released a new single, "Stand Strong", which he co-wrote with Teddy Morgan.
 "Stand Strong" is part of Good Road to Follow, a set of original songs released as digital singles, one after the other.
-In 2015, Oates released Another Good Road, a DVD and Live CD combination via PS Records / Warner Elektra, which also debuted as a television special on the Palladia music channel.
+In 2015, Oates released Another Good Road, a DVD and CD combination via PS Records / Warner Elektra, which also debuted as a television special on the Palladia music channel.
 The DVD was shot live in a recording studio in Nashville, Tennessee, and features rare footage of his home in Woody Creek, Colorado.

-His memoir Change of Seasons was published on March 28, 2017 by St. Martin's Press.
+His memoir Change of Seasons was co-written with Chris Epting and published on March 28, 2017, by St. Martin's Press.

-He released an album with his new backing band, "The Good Road Band", titled "Arkansas" on February 2, 2018.
+He released an album with his new backing band, The Good Road Band, titled Arkansas, on February 2, 2018.
 Oates commented that the album serves as a connection back to his pre-Hall & Oates music interest of traditional delta, country blues, and ragtime.

 Oates has used many instruments and effects throughout his musical career and endorses several manufacturers and brands.
-Some of the companies endorsed by Oates include, Taylor Guitars, Voyage Air Guitars, Neunaber Audio, LR Baggs, and Fishman.
+Some of the companies endorsed by Oates include Taylor Guitars, Voyage Air Guitars, Neunaber Audio, LR Baggs, and Fishman.

+In November 2023, Daryl Hall sued Oates and filed a temporary restraining order against him, for initially undisclosed reasons.
+The following week, Hall filed a declaration accusing Oates of "the ultimate partnership betrayal" for planning to sell his share of the duo's publishing to Primary Wave Music.
+Oates responded that Hall's statements were "inflammatory, outlandish, and inaccurate".
+Hall and Oates resolved their legal dispute in August 2025, after participating in arbitration.

+Also in 2023, Oates competed in season ten of The Masked Singer as "Anteater".
+He was eliminated during the Group C finals in "Soundtrack of My Life" alongside Keyshia Cole as "Candelabra".

 Personal life

-Oates has been married twice.
-His first wife was Nancy Hunter, a former model.
-He and his second wife Aimee Oates have a son, Tanner, who was born in 1996.
-They reside in Woody Creek, Colorado, as well as Nashville, Tennessee.
-Oates became friends with gonzo journalist Hunter S. Thompson when he moved to Woody Creek in the late 1980s and the pair maintained a close bond until Thompson's death in 2005.
+Oates was previously married to former model Nancy Hunter.
+He and his second wife, Aimee, have a son named Tanner (born 1996).
+They split their time between Woody Creek, Colorado, and Nashville, Tennessee.

+Oates became friends with Hunter S. Thompson when he moved to Woody Creek in the late 1980s, and the pair maintained a close bond until Thompson's suicide in 2005.